Published By Janet Gershen-Siegel at November 26th, 2017

 You must have excellent personal credit right now, ideally 685 or higher scores, the same as with all business credit cards.
 You shouldn’t have any derogatory credit reported to get approval, you must also have open revolving credit on your consumer reports right now and you’ll need to have five inquiries or fewer in the last six months reported.

 All lenders within this space charge a 9-15% success based fee and you only pay the cost off of what you secure.
-Remember, you get a number of added rewards and about three to five times more money using this program than you can get on your own, which is why there’s a fee, the same as all other lending programs.
+Remember, you get a number of added rewards and about three to five times more money using this program than you can get on your own.
+So, this is why there’s a fee, the same as all other lending programs.

 They deliver similar benefits such as 0% intro APRs and five times the amount of approval of a single card but they are much easier to qualify for.
 You can get approval with a 650 score and seven inquiries (or fewer) in the last six months and you can have a bankruptcy on your credit and other derogatory items.